Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt And Comforter

 How To Layer A Bed With A Quilt And Comforter

-Layering a bed with a quilt and comforter can seem a bit overwhelming, but with a few simple steps, you can create a cozy and stylish look that will make your bedroom feel like a haven.
+Layering a bed with a quilt and comforter can seem a bit overwhelming, but with a few simple steps and my bed layering guide, you can create a cozy and stylish look that will make your bedroom feel like a haven.

 1. Choose Your Bedding – Start by choosing a quilt and comforter that complement each other in terms of color, pattern, and texture.
 You want the two pieces to work together rather than clash.
 Consider the overall color scheme of your bedroom and choose bedding that complements it.
 If you’re unsure, go for neutral colors or patterns that are easy to match.